GCFM Awards List

 two photos or several grouped on one page)

 A certificate may be given annually for an outstanding project furthering environmental interests.
 Complete GCFM Application form through the GCFM Website.

-The Stephanie Ann Smith Traveling Trophy for Garden Therapy may be awarded annually to the club with the best active garden therapy program, based upon the club report, publicity and photography.
+The Stephanie Ann Smith Certificate for Garden Therapy may be awarded annually to the club with the best active garden therapy program, based upon the club report, publicity and photography.
 Complete the GCFM Application Form by April 1.

 The Longfellow Pitcher (retired) Certificate for Preservation of Beauty may be awarded annually to a club or clubs for an historic restoration project such as the restoration of a park, a building and/or a garden of importance to the heritage of a particular locality in the state.
 GCFM Application submitted through the GCFM website.